 The Chairman of the Board and the committee chairs review and approve the agenda for each committee meeting.
 Agendas are developed using the forward agenda and items noted for consideration or follow-up at prior meetings.
-The committees discuss reports prepared by management, hold private meetings with individual members of management, and then meet incamera.
+The committees discuss reports prepared by management, hold private meetings with individual members of management, including the heads of key control functions, and then meet in-camera.
 Each committee chair reports to the board on the committee's deliberations and any recommendations that require board approval.